Age of Enlightenment: Encyclopedias and dictionaries

 Although the existence of dictionaries and encyclopedias spanned into ancient times, the texts changed from defining words in a long running list to far more detailed discussions of those words in 18th-century encyclopedic dictionaries.
 The works were part of an Enlightenment movement to systematize knowledge and provide education to a wider audience than the elite.
 As the 18th century progressed, the content of encyclopedias also changed according to readers' tastes.
 Volumes tended to focus more strongly on secular affairs, particularly science and technology, rather than matters of theology.

 Along with secular matters, readers also favoured an alphabetical ordering scheme over cumbersome works arranged along thematic lines.
 Commenting on alphabetization, the historian Charles Porset has said that "as the zero degree of taxonomy, alphabetical order authorizes all reading strategies; in this respect it could be considered an emblem of the Enlightenment."
 For Porset, the avoidance of thematic and hierarchical systems thus allows free interpretation of the works and becomes an example of egalitarianism.
-Encyclopedias and dictionaries also became more popular during the Age of Enlightenment as the number of educated consumers who could afford such texts began to multiply.
+Encyclopedias and dictionaries also became more popular during the Enlightenment as the number of educated consumers who could afford such texts began to multiply.
 In the latter half of the 18th century, the number of dictionaries and encyclopedias published by decade increased from 63 between 1760 and 1769 to approximately 148 in the decade proceeding the French Revolution.
 Along with growth in numbers, dictionaries and encyclopedias also grew in length, often having multiple print runs that sometimes included in supplemented editions.

 The first technical dictionary was drafted by John Harris and entitled Lexicon Technicum: Or, An Universal English Dictionary of Arts and Sciences.
 Harris' book avoids theological and biographical entries and instead concentrates on science and technology.
 Published in 1704, the Lexicon Technicum was the first book to be written in English that took a methodical approach to describing mathematics and commercial arithmetic along with the physical sciences and navigation.
 Other technical dictionaries followed Harris' model, including Ephraim Chambers' Cyclopaedia (1728), which included five editions and is a substantially larger work than Harris'.
 The folio edition of the work even included foldout engravings.
-The Cyclopaedia emphasized Newtonian theories, Lockean philosophy and contained thorough examinations of technologies, such as engraving, brewing, and dyeing.
+The Cyclopaedia emphasized Newtonian theories and Lockean philosophy and contained thorough examinations of technologies such as engraving, brewing, and dyeing.

-"Figurative system of human knowledge," the structure that the Encyclopédie organised knowledge into – it had three main branches: memory, reason, and imagination.
+"Figurative system of human knowledge", the structure that the Encyclopédie organised knowledge into.
+It had three main branches: memory, reason, and imagination.